Way Beyond Watching.

-We currently have 17, with 2 babies on the way, making it 19 very soon!
+We currently have 16, with 1 baby on the way, making it 17 very soon!

 How old is the youngest in the herd, Rae?

-Rae won’t be the baby for much longer, but she is turning ONE on April 26, 2018.
+Rae won’t be the baby for much longer, she was ONE on April 26, 2018.
 (The oldest is Tamu at 32 years old!)